cfpb/consumerfinance.gov/README.md

 {{ page.content | safe }}
 ```

+This example pulls a WordPress page into a template.
-Note that when accessing a WordPress page (i.e., the built-in "Page" post type
+We use the page post type (i.e., the built-in "Page" entries in WordPress)
+when all or most of a page's content can be edited in WordPress.

-in WordPress), you must use the numeric ID to identify the Page you want to get,
+Note that when accessing a WordPress page, you must use the numeric ID to
-because multiple Pages can have the same slug.
+identify the page you want to get, as multiple pages can have the same slug.
 (This is also true of any custom post type that is hierarchical.)

-If you're using `get_document` to retrive a single item of a different type,
+The `get_document` method can be used to retrieve a single item of any post type
-you can access it with its slug, as in this example from
-`contact-us/promoted-contacts.html`:
+for display within a template.
+In this example from `contact-us/promoted-contacts.html`, we get an instance of
+the non-hierarchical `contact` post type using its slug (`whistleblowers`):

 ```jinja
 {% set whistleblowers = get_document('contact', 'whistleblowers') %}